go-go-golems/geppetto/pkg/js/steps-js.md

 // Use the step with a conversation const conversation = new Conversation();
-conversation.addMessage("user", "Hello, how are you?");
+conversation.AddMessage("user", "Hello, how are you?");

-// Start chat completion with Promise API const response = await chatStep.startAsync(conversation);
+// Start chat completion with Promise API const response = await chatStep.StartAsync(conversation);
 console.log("Response:", response);

-// Or use streaming with callbacks const cancel = chatStep.startWithCallbacks(conversation, {
+// Or use streaming with callbacks const cancel = chatStep.StartWithCallbacks(conversation, {
     onResult: (chunk) => {
         process.stdout.write(chunk);
     },